Vincent Siew: Council for Economic Planning and Development

-CEPD Vice Chairmanship
+CEPD vice chairmanship

-In 1988-1989, he was appointed as the Vice Chairman of Council for Economic Planning and Development (CEPD) in which during his office term, he promoted major infrastructure projects, such as the straightening of Keelung River, the placement of Taipei City rail lines underground, the construction of the East-West Highway, the diversion of Chichi River and the expansion of Kaohsiung International Airport.
+In 1988–1989, he was appointed as the vice chairman of Council for Economic Planning and Development (CEPD) in which during his office term, he promoted major infrastructure projects, such as the straightening of Keelung River, the placement of Taipei City rail lines underground, the construction of the East–West Highway, the diversion of Chichi River and the expansion of Kaohsiung International Airport.

-CEPD Chairmanship
+CEPD chairmanship

-In February 1993, Siew was appointed as the Chairman of CEPD.
+In February 1993, Siew was appointed as the chairman of CEPD.
 In June 1993, he announced his economic stimulus package aiming at promoting steady economic growth, as Taiwan's economy was at that time experiencing stagnant export growth and production levels.
 In August 1993, he completed a review of the Six-Year National Development Plan of the ROC and assigned priorities to projects on the basis of availability of resources and the maintenance of financial stability.
 In July 1994, he undertook major administrative reform with the introduction of a program to streamline bidding procedures for public construction projects and government procurement.
 He also initiated a program to develop Taiwan into an operation center for the Asia-Pacific region.